Dokavi/cs30-major-project/proposal.md

+# Overview: RPG turn-base game like old Final Fantasy

+## Need To Have List

 ### Overworld Map: (Progress: 70% done in the grid base game project)
 - Character in overworld (using grid or outside grid)
 - Overworld map creates by grid and JSON